cstefanache/evolutionary-computation/README.md

 # Changes
 ## 24.04
   * added Genetic Algorithm support and operators.
-Example: [Schwefel](https://run.plnkr.co/Xs326rmfHEg36ua5/) optimisation using GA
+Example: [Schwefel optimisation using GA](https://embed.plnkr.co/V7ABbK/)
   * added cache object to population in order to store volatile information
+  * added option to GrimReaper to allow option to generate new individual when one is removed (by default this option is true)

 # The Library